-The shops complex is situated on the main thoroughfare through the estate and consists of a post office/general store, chip shop, newsagent, bookmakers and the estate management board office.
-There are also some vacant premises, which are tinned up.
+Residents and trades people of a local authority estate, namely Moor Nook, were regularly reporting on-going juvenile nuisance and disorder incidents.
+This was confirmed by incident logging, crime reports, geographic police patrols, Preston Borough Council housing officers, local councillors and various residents associations etc. The problems were centred around the local shops complex and culminated in nuisance/disorder and reported crime, namely, criminal damage, arson, robbery etc. The shops complex is situated on the main thoroughfare through the estate and consists of a post office/general store, chip shop, newsagent, bookmakers and the Preston Borough Council estate management board office.
+There are also some vacant premises, which are boarded up.
 The complex itself is central to the estate and is very badly dilapidated.
 It is clearly visible when entering the estate from any location.

 The chip shop is open until midnight and in particular provided heat, light and an unofficial youth club during cold winter evenings for the local youths.
 The owner was initially in the habit of allowing the youths to sit in (on a window ledge).
-They invariably abused his hospitality and things gradually went from bad to worse with a considerable downturn in their behaviour.
+They invariably abused his hospitality and there was a considerable downturn in their behaviour.